-The requirements to become a certified Medical and Court Interpreter vary by state and organizations.
-Below you will find links to the specific requirements mandated by each state.
+The requirements to become a certified Medical and Court Interpreter vary by state and certifying organization.
+Links to specific requirements for each field are below.

 For court interpretation, most states divide their certification process into three stages:

 - Written English proficiency exam